The 20 Best Movement Disorders Doctors in Hungary

 Budapest, BU, HU

-Annamaria Takats practices in Budapest, Hungary.
+Annamaria Takats practices practicing medicine in Budapest, Hungary.
 Ms. Takats is rated as an Advanced expert by MediFind in the treatment of Movement Disorders.
-Her top areas of expertise are Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Deep Brain Stimulation, and Gastrostomy.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Neurotoxicity Syndromes, and Deep Brain Stimulation.

 Advanced in Movement Disorders